CBD and Cerebral Palsy

 Unfortunately, CBD oil isn’t going to cure cerebral palsy, but it does have the potential to improve the lives of people suffering from cerebral palsy dramatically by offering better mobility, speech, sleep, and a more pain-free existence.

-Evidence suggests that the symptoms CBD has the potential to help the most are spasticity, muscle spasms, pain, and seizures.
+Evidence suggests that the symptoms CBD has the potential to help the most are;

 As mentioned previously, CB1 receptors are found in high abundance in the basal ganglia and cerebellum, which are areas of the brain that control motor function.
 Our body’s own endocannabinoids have been shown to control spasticity in multiple sclerosis models of mice.